kemjensak/nvidia_isaac-sim_ros2_docker/README.md

 # Run Isaac Sim inside the container
 If this command is included when running the container, ROS2 bridge will fail.
 That's because the container with ROS2 packages must be started first, and then Isaac Sim.
+Once the container is running, type next line in the container:
 ```bash
 ./runapp.sh
 ```
+Wait until Isaac Sim is completely loaded.
+Ignore "not responding" messages, it will take some time, so be patient ;).

-# Build with bash scripts
+# Build and run with bash scripts
 Add execution permissions:
 ```bash
 chmod u+x build.sh run.sh